pablocid/docs/plugins/plugin-sanity-check.md

 `extra-android-m2repository` component defines the support library repositories.

-`sys-img-armeabi-v7a-android-23` component defines the system image.
+`sys-img-armeabi-v7a-android-23` component defines the system image of the android emulator.

 Let's add the required stages using the [Build Matrix](https://docs.travis-ci.com/user/customizing-the-build#Build-Matrix).